astropy/astropy/docs/units/logarithmic_units.rst

     >>> (-21.1 * u.STmag).to(u.erg/u.s/u.cm**2/u.AA)  # doctest: +FLOAT_CMP
     <Quantity 1. erg / (Angstrom cm2 s)>

-.. note:: only ST [H+95]_ and AB [OG83]_ magnitudes are implemented at
+.. note:: at present, only magnitudes defined in terms of luminosity or flux
-	  present, as these are defined in terms of flux densities, i.e., do not depend on the filter the measurement was made with.
+	  are implemented, since those that do not depend on the filter the measurement was made with.
+They include absolute and apparent bolometric [M+15]_, ST [H+95]_ and AB [OG83]_ magnitudes.

 Now applying the calibration, we find (note the proper change in units)::